August Birth Flowers: Gladiolus and Poppies

 The Poppy

-Member of the Papaveraceae family, poppies grow all over the world, including the temperate climates of Eurasia, Africa, and North America.
+Member of the Papaveraceae family, poppies grow worldwide, including the temperate climates of Eurasia, Africa, and North America.
 The most recognizable poppy species are the Iceland poppy (Papaver nudicaule), Oriental poppy (Papaver orientale), and California poppy (Eschscholzia californica).

 Poppies vary in size quite a bit, but generally have delicate yet showy flowers of four to six petals surrounding many stamens; the flowers grow on long, hairy stalks.
 The flower buds are initially bent down before turning up as they open.

 The poppy’s name comes from the Latin word pappa, meaning milk.
-The stalks and buds of some poppy species produce a milky, latex-like substance when cut.
+When cut, the stalks and buds of some poppy species produce a milky, latex-like substance.
 Most notably, the sap of the opium poppy (Papaver somniferum) has been harvested for use in pharmaceutical opiates and illicit drugs.

 In home gardens, the poppy is more commonly grown for its seeds, which can be used in cooking and baking.